mdn/data/README.md

 ## Contributing

 We're very happy to accept contributions to this data.
 Please familiarize yourself with the schema for the data you're editing, and send us a pull request.
+See also the [Contributing file](https://github.com/mdn/data/blob/master/CONTRIBUTING.md) for more information.

 ## See also
 * [https://github.com/mdn/browser-compat-data](https://github.com/mdn/browser-compat-data)